DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Thu 13 Oct
 - Meet with Center for Leadership and Justice partners on Zoom, 1:45-2:30pm for our progress report on Build 3.

+## Fri 14 Oct
+- Alternative Assignment #2: Fri 14 October 12-1pm on Zoom (request link from instructor ahead of time).
+GHIAA Education Team Training with CT school finance expert Erika Haynes, to gain a foundational knowledge about the public school system and how it is funded.
+- See also Alternative Assignment guidelines

 ### Tue 18 Oct
 - Overview of Learning Goal #6: Map Your Data.
 Start reading HODV chapter <https://handsondataviz.org/map.html>